 UVA's breast cancer genetic counseling offers genetic counselors, who are specialists in their field.
 They offer an in-depth consultation to discuss your family history of cancer and calculate your level of risk.
-If you are determined to be at high-risk, you will receive detailed recommendations for screenings, including how often you should be screened and by what cancer teams.
+If you are found to be at high-risk, you'll receive detailed recommendations for screenings.
+You'll know how often you should be screened and by what cancer teams.

 About Breast Cancer Genetic Counseling

 Before meeting with a genetic counselor, you will receive an intake packet of forms to complete, including a family history form.
 The completed forms are what the cancer genetic counselor uses to construct your family medical tree.
 The genetic counselor reviews the tree with a member of the breast care team and then they do a physical evaluation and make their recommendations.

 - The specific inherited disorder(s) that may be suspected in you and/or your family